massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 In this exercise, you accessed existing containers by using the Azure Storage SDK.

-### Exercise 4: Retrieve blob Uniform Resource Identifiers (URIs) by using the .NET Core SDK
+### Exercise 4: Retrieve blob Uniform Resource Identifiers (URIs) by using the .NET SDK

 #### Task 1: Enumerate the blobs in an existing container by using the SDK